- Who We Are

 Continuing Education Credit (CEU)

-We are pleased to offer 1 hour of CNE or CME* credit at no cost to participants.
+We are pleased to offer 1 hour of CNE or CME* credit at no cost to participants (additional credit available for series).

 Congratulations!
 As a clinician who has chosen to work in migration health you have entered a unique and rewarding clinical care environment.
 Working in migration health is both gratifying and challenging, requiring clinicians to understand far more than straightforward clinical procedures.
 To maximize effectiveness it is critical to be aware of the unique needs, strengths and circumstances of migrant patients.